Accession of Ukraine to the European Union: Negotiations

 On 2 February 2023, the European Commission published an analytical report on Ukraine's alignment with the EU acquis, "complet[ing] the Commission's Opinion on Ukraine's application for membership of the EU adopted on 17 June 2022".

 On 8 November 2023, the European Commission recommended opening accession negotiations with Ukraine.
 On 14 December 2023, the European Council decided to open accession negotiations with Ukraine.
 On 21 June 2024, the European Union agreed to start membership negotiations with Ukraine.
 Accession negotiations began on 25 June 2024, at the same time as those with Moldova.

 On 13 November 2024, the Ukrainian Government announced the completion of the screening of the first cluster of negotiation chapters.

 On 16 January 2025, the European Commission submitted its first screening report to the European Council.
 European Pravda also reported that the screening process will last until autumn 2025, according to a European Commission spokesperson.

 On 13 March 2025, the Ukrainian Government announced the completion of the screening of the second cluster of negotiation chapters.

 On 30 September 2025, the European Commission announced that Ukraine completed bilateral screening in all chapters, however, further efforts to formally proceed with negotiations were being blocked by Hungary over concerns about minority language rights of ethnic Hungarians in Ukraine.
+Despite this veto, Ukraine received a Draft Common Position (DCP) on clusters 1, 2 and 6 during the informal meeting of EU Ministers for European Affairs with Ukraine on 11 December 2025, allowing technical work on negotiations to begin.
+This marked the first time in EU history that an official negotiations position was revealed to a candidate country prior to the official opening of its respective cluster.